secondfry/shortcircuit/README.md

 ## Security prioritization
 Security prioritization mechanism is defined by four values which represent a weight, or an effort:

-* HS - the amount of effort it takes to jump a gate to high-sec
+* HS - the amount of effort it takes to jump a gate to high-sec.
-* LS - the amount of effort it takes to jump a gate to low-sec
+* LS - the amount of effort it takes to jump a gate to low-sec.
-* NS - the amount of effort it takes to jump a gate to null-sec
+* NS - the amount of effort it takes to jump a gate to null-sec.
-* WH - the amount of effort it takes to jump a wormhole to any system
+* WH - the amount of effort it takes to jump a wormhole to any system.

 Values may range from 1 to 100 and if all values are equal (ex. all equal to 1), then this function is practically disabled.